Satyajit68/CodersCave-Task1/README.md

 # Terrorism

 # CodersCave-Task
-The tasks I accomplished while serving as an intern for The Sparks Foundation are stored in this repository.
+The tasks I accomplished while serving as an intern for CodersCave are stored in this repository.

 Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( October -2023 ) Internship Type - Work from Home